microsoft/antares/README.md

 ## How to Tune Expressions Manually and Get Tuned Source Code:

 Firstly, you need to describe what kind of computing logic according to standard Antares IR, and set the IR string to environmental variable `COMPUTE_V1`.
-Plus environmental variable `BACKEND` to choice target backend type, these 2 environment settings can help you quickly generate a reference kernel code, regardless of the execution performance.
+Plus environmental variable `BACKEND` to select the target backend type, these 2 environment settings can help you quickly generate a reference kernel code, regardless of the execution performance.
 If you want to further optimize the operator automatically, you just need to add one more variable in your first-run examples: `STEP=1000`, which means Antares will take 1000 chances to try and search a potenially faster kernel version.
 For example,